top of page

 HOMA-IR scores reflect the estimated degree of insulin resistance:

-• >2.9: Reflects significant insulin resistance.
-This score may indicate underlying prediabetes, type 2 diabetes, or other metabolic dysfunction.
-Further diagnostic evaluation is often warranted.
+• >2.9: Indicates significant insulin resistance.
+This score may point to underlying prediabetes, type 2 diabetes, or other metabolic dysfunction.
+Further diagnostic evaluation with an insulin resistance calculator result is often warranted.

-It’s important to note that cutoff values can vary slightly depending on patient population, age, and lab standards.
-These ranges serve as general guidelines in the absence of population-specific reference intervals.
+t’s important to note that HOMA-IR normal range cutoff values can vary slightly depending on patient population, age, and laboratory standards.
+These thresholds serve as general guidelines in the absence of population-specific reference intervals.

 Clinical Applications of HOMA-IR

 HOMA-IR is a practical tool in clinical endocrinology, primary care, and metabolic research.
-It is frequently used to:
+The HOMA-IR calculator is frequently used to:

-• Assess risk for type 2 diabetes and cardiovascular disease
+• Estimate insulin resistance and assess risk for type 2 diabetes and cardiovascular disease

-• Monitor insulin resistance in patients with obesity or PCOS
+• Monitor changes in the HOMA-IR score for patients with obesity or PCOS

 • Evaluate the effectiveness of insulin-sensitizing therapies